j-smith3/White-Wine-EDA/README.md

 ## About

-Udacity's Exploratory Data Analysis with R - White Wine quality analysis
+Udacity's Exploratory Data Analysis with R - White Wine quality analysis.

+This project investigated a sample of white wines that included ratings given by wine experts.

+Various chemical compositions were looked at to determine characteristics that are common in high quality wines.